 A financial adviser can advise on issues such as how to divide assets in the most tax-efficient way and how to invest the proceeds of a divorce or dissolution settlement.

 - Specialist advice might be valuable in financially-complex divorce or dissolution cases.

 - Using a financial adviser will add to the overall costs of divorce or dissolution.

-You can find an independent financial adviser on the Unbiased website or for financial advisers based in England or Wales who are accredited as experts in divorce or dissolution on the Resolution websiteopens in new window.
+To find financial advisers based in England or Wales who are accredited as experts in divorce or dissolution, see the Resolution websiteopens in new window.